 Who you are is not your looks, your resume, your possessions, titles, status, habits, fears, or worries.
 Who you are is your truest inner essence.

-Here are some examples of what my clients identify as their essence:
+Here is an example of what my clients identify as their essence:

 “I feel my essence is creativity, playfulness, and love of nature.”